 The meeting was called to order by President John

-Yeutter in UC 228.
+Yeutter in E 107.
 There was ITV access at Muskogee, Broken Arrow

-Council Members in attendance: Terri Baker (Liberal Arts), Ernst
+Council Members in attendance: Harriett Hobbs (Library), Ernst

-Arts), Dan Sisk (Science & Health Professions), Robert
+Arts), Dan Sisk (Science & Health Professions), Dawn Yonally

-Council Members in attendance in Broken Arrow: Jon Shapiro (Business & Technology), Marilon Morgan (Education), Joan Wipf (Education).
+Council Members in attendance in Broken Arrow: Pamela Louderback (Library), Jon Shapiro (Business & Technology).

 Council Members in attendance in Muskogee: Joyce Van Nostrand (Muskogee).